ventura-eesc/tomcat-contributions/README.md

   This shows to newbies how to make tomcat contributions from the tomcat git hub repository

-  In the scope of the [EU-FOSSSA-2 Project](https://joinup.ec.europa.eu/collection/eu-fossa-2), [hackathon](https://eufossahackathon.bemyapp.com/), the memebers of the tomcat team give us a samll introductions.
+  In the scope of the [EU-FOSSSA-2 Project](https://joinup.ec.europa.eu/collection/eu-fossa-2), [hackathon](https://eufossahackathon.bemyapp.com/), the memebers of the tomcat team give us a samll introduction.
 Here you will find my findings.

 ## Fork the repository